 - A focus on working within a developmental framework across a wide range of psychological functioning.

 - A focus on assets and strengths, regardless of level of functioning.

 - The inclusion of relatively brief counseling approaches.

 - An emphasis on person-environment interactions, rather than an exclusive focus on either person or environment.

 - An emphasis on prevention, including psycho-educational interventions.

 - An emphasis on the educational and vocational lives of individuals.

 - A strong commitment to attending to issues of culture, race, and ethnicity, as well as other areas of individual diversity such as gender, age, ability, socioeconomic status and sexual orientation.

 - Evaluation and improvement through critical thinking and a commitment to the scientific approach.

-- An emphasis on promoting healthy and sustainable communities.
+- An emphasis on promoting sustainable health and well-being of individuals, families, and communities.

 1 Gelso, C., & Fretz, B. (2001).
 Counseling psychology (2nd ed.).
 Fort Worth, TX: Harcourt.